Birding Bwindi Impenetrable forest

 Bwindi is delightful place and engaging for those who love bird watching, its impressive year-round with striking bird species, but it’s always at its best in March and September.
 June and July have the least amounts of rainfall received, then March to May has the most amounts received.
 Of course heavy rains tend to interfere with birding and the intrusion of new bird species in the park and as well as leading to delays stemming from the muddy impassable roads.

 The hiking trails that traverse to the catchy birding areas can in turn be slippery, a lot of time and gentility has to be enforced which in turn can result to delays.
 During the Nesting season: it can be seen clearly that the nesting season for most bird species is between May and June, this is so because of the vast food quantities present in the niche or park between May and September.
 It can also be seen that migratory birds tend to show up from

 late October to April.

 including the rare Shoebill.
-Mgahinga national park and Bwindi Impenetrable Park are the most accessible sites for Albertine Rift endemics.
+Birding Bwindi Impenetrable forest and Bwindi Impenetrable Park are the most accessible sites for Albertine Rift endemics.
 It’s also

 recorded that Semuliki is the only place in the jungles of East Africa to see many Guinea Congo regional species.